determined-ai/determined/docs/release-notes/api-cli-access-token.rst

 **New Features**

--  API / CLI: Adds support for creating and administrating access tokens with user defined lifespan intended for running automated workflows.
-This update provides users the ability to securely generate and manage access tokens specifically designed for automation while reducing operational friction and maintaining robust security protocols.
+-  API/CLI: Add the ability to create and administer access tokens for users in automated workflows.
+Users can define the lifespan of these tokens, making it easier to securely authenticate and run processes.
+This feature enhances automation while maintaining strong security protocols by allowing tighter control over token usage and expiration.